egalarza7/egalarza7/README.md

 👋 About
- - 23 year old Data analyst from Kansas City
+ - 23 year old Data Analyst from Kansas City
  - Graduated from The University of Kansas
  -
 👀 Projects